wp-plugins/easy-wp-latex-lite/readme.txt

 = Past =

+* V3.20: Now available in your own language using machine translation curtsey of Google and Microsoft.
+[May 22, 2013]
 * V3.12: Documentation changes only.
 [Apr 6, 2013]
 * V3.11: Bug fixes (Fatal error: Call-time pass-by-reference has been removed).
 [Jan 28, 2013]
 * V3.10: Admin interface modifications.
 [Sep 30, 2012]